jenkstom/wavenet_generator/README.md

 You might have to tweak the command to create the proper WAV files for your PBX, but this is working for me on freeswitch.

-You will need to enable the TTS API and put your API key into the script for it to work.
+You will need to enable the TTS API on https://cloud.google.com and put your API key into the script for it to work.